richierich113/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 13-unique script takes a list of words as input and prints only words that appear exactly once.
 The 14-findthatword script displays lines containing the pattern “root” from the file /etc/passwd.
 The 15-countthatword script displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
+The 16-whatsnext script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.